Ilmarinen

 Lemminkäinen

-Lemminkäinen joins Ilmarinen on the quest to steal the Sampo.
-The three heroes travel to the Northlands to retrieve the Sampo from the realm of Pohjola.
+Lemminkäinen joins Ilmarinen and Väinämöinen on the quest to steal the Sampo.
+The three heroes travel to the Northlands to retrieve the Sampo from Pohjola.
+Unfortunately, during this endeavour, Louhi gives chase with her army of the Northlands.
+As the heroes battle the Mistress of the Pohjola in their ship, the Sampo is lost overboard.
+The legendary relic remains in Ahtola’s domain to this day.